 Roof Vents: Ridge Vents, Gable Vents, and More

 Roof vents allow air to move through the attic.
 They are a very necessary part of every roof for safety reasons.
 Having improperly installed roof vents may lead to “mold growth, ice dams, and higher energy costs for the homeowner.”
-There are several different types of roof vents, including gable vents and ridge vents, and while works slightly differently, you can be certain you’ll need to have one sort of ventilation system at work to have a solid, functioning roof and attic.
+There are several different types of roof vents, including gable vents and ridge vents.
+While each works slightly differently, you can be certain you’ll need a good, functioning ventilation system for a good, functioning roof and attic.

 Important Note: Only a professional roofer should be trusted to determine the correct configuration of your home’s ventilation system and which vents will be safe and effective.